qxsch/ContainerAppsJavaDemo/README.md

 ## Repository Structure

-- `.github/workflows/build-and-push-docker-image.yml`: The pipeline for Docker build
+- `/.github/workflows/build-and-push-docker-image.yml`: The pipeline for Docker build
-- `.github/workflows/deploy.yml`: The deploy pipeline (still in development)
+- `/.github/workflows/deploy.yml`: The deploy pipeline (still in development)
-- `apps/storage-account-app`: A sample Java-based Spring Boot demo application
+- `/apps/storage-account-app`: A sample Java-based Spring Boot demo application
-- `modules`: Directory containing Terraform modules for deploying the application
+- `/modules`: Directory containing Terraform modules for deploying the application
-- `environments`: Directory containing concrete usage of the modules for different environments (only dev for the demo scope)
+- `/environments`: Directory containing concrete usage of the modules for different environments (only dev for the demo scope)

 ## Terraform